- Moral, Social and Personal Choices?

-Stage 1: Is usually around infancy to about 2 years.
+In stage one which is usually around infancy to about 2 years.
 The main moral decisions come from the fact kid wants to avoid punishment.
 The kid finds no pleasure in doing what is right of the motivator is avoiding punishment.

 Main View of the kid at this stage will be: Can I avoid punishment?

 Stage 2: This stage is usually around 2 to 4 or 5 years of age.
 Here the motivation of the child is to get a reward.
 It is of little wonder why a pre-schooler will do anything to get a small reward.
 And it would be pretty much the first thing that you will hear your kids say or show to you.
-A reward can be anything from a small star or a Smiley or small badge for good behavior.
+A reward can be anything from a small star or a Smiley or small badge for good behaviour.

-Tip to parents: Since at this stage of moral values gets developed through positive reinforcement you would be doing much better for your kid if you reward them for acceptable behavior and patiently guide them when they do otherwise
+Tip to parents: Since at this stage of moral values gets developed through positive reinforcement you would be doing much better for your kid if you reward them for acceptable behaviour and patiently guide them when they do otherwise

 Main View of the kid at this stage will be: What is it for me?